Hazel (TV series): Seasons 1–4

-The series humorously dramatizes Hazel's life with the Baxters and her friendships with others in the neighborhood such as postman Barney Hatfield (Robert Williams), taxi-driver Mitch Brady (Dub Taylor) and Rosie Hammaker (Maudie Prickett), another maid in the neighborhood.
+The series humorously dramatizes Hazel's life with the Baxters and her friendships with others in the neighborhood, such as postman Barney Hatfield (Robert Williams), taxi-driver Mitch Brady (Dub Taylor), and Rosie Hammaker (Maudie Prickett), another maid in the neighborhood, who along with Hazel is a member of the Sunshine Girls, also known as the Society of Domestic Engineers—a group referenced in several episodes.
 Many episodes focus on the perennial contest of wills between Hazel and George over issues around the house; "Mr. B" usually concedes defeat and grants Hazel's wishes when she tortures him by serving meager portions of her mouth-watering meals and desserts as an incentive for him to “lose a few pounds.”

+George’s exasperation with Hazel generated much of the show’s comedy.
+DeFore explained his approach to his character: "I learned just how far to push the anger button, … the frustration button, the righteous indignation button—and the valve of affection that George, despite his best efforts, holds for this infuriating woman.
+Now some of our finest comedy springs from moments in which I am forced to defend Hazel."
+On their rapport, Booth remarked: "Don’s contribution is incalculable.
+The show couldn't be without him.
+He gives off the complete aura of frustration without rancor.
+He is a wonderful man—you read it in his face and you are comfortable with him."

 Some episodes take Hazel outside the Baxter house and follow her life in the community.
 In the first episode, for example, she spearheads a drive for the construction of a neighborhood playground.
 Hazel's life is sometimes complicated by George's snobby Bostonian sister Deirdre Thompson (Cathy Lewis) and his gruff client Harvey Griffin (Howard Smith).
 Dotty neighbors Herbert and Harriet Johnson (Donald Foster and Norma Varden) often call upon Hazel's expertise in household matters, of which they seem ignorant.